TruSat/trusat-learn/docs/roadmap.md

 1. [ ] Parallelized processing for super-compute applications

 # 3. Decentralized Trust Architecture
+Read [here](roadmap-decentralization) for more notes on decentralizing TruSat.

 **Ethereum Mainnet Features**
 - On-chain transactions for (up to) every observation block, and associated TLE prediction update.